Ioana-Simion/egnn-jax/blogpost.md

   </tr>
 </table>

-Here, we can see that our implementation of the EGNN is significantly better than the one from \[7\].
-Meanwhile, our transformer is also better than the aforementioned baseline while also staying comparable to the one from \[5\].
-Note that the results here do show that using equivariance improves performance, based on a comparison we perform with an invariant version of our transformer.
+Here we can see, that our EGNN implementation outperforms the original author's implementation on the N-body dataset.
+Using other publicly available EGNN implementations, also achieve a similar performance as our model on our data.
+We argue therefore, that the increased performance, comes from the fact, that the dataset is generated slightly different to the one presented in \[5\].

 ## **<a name="comparison">Comparison with other Methods</a>**